 Status: This initiative has been completed and implemented

-Credit Requirements for CRR Holders (I)
+Credit Requirements for CRR Holders

 With the introduction of obligation CRRs in the ISO markets, market participants may obtain negatively valued CRRs which would have financial obligations in the day ahead market.
 To minimize the risk to all market participants of a payment default by the negatively valued CRR holder, the ISO conducted a stakeholder process leading to the ISO’s June 22, 2007 filing to FERC.